GSA/digitalgov.gov/content/communities/uswds.md

 ## Who We Are

-**USWDS** is an active open source community of government engineers, content specialists, and designers.
+The **U.S. Web Design System** is an active open source community of government engineers, content specialists, and designers.
 Our contributors, both in and out of government, support dozens of agencies and nearly 200 websites.
 [Learn more about contributing »](https://github.com/uswds/uswds/blob/develop/CONTRIBUTING.md)

 **Community Manager:** Dan Williams, U.S. General Services Administration (GSA)

 ## What we do
-We support the USWDS’ efforts to make it easier to build accessible, mobile-friendly government websites for the American public.
+We support the U.S. Web Design System’s efforts to make it easier to build accessible, mobile-friendly government websites for the American public.

 ### Additional Resources